UniversalDataTool/udt-format/interfaces/audio_transcription.md

 # Audio Transcription

-The `audio_transcription` interface allows you to convert audio int o transcribed text.
+The `audio_transcription` interface allows you to convert audio into transcribed text.

 * Markdown description containing images, links or instructions.
 Per-task and/or universal description.